Top 12 Compliance Risks that Can Affect Your GSA Schedule

 Other Contract Compliance Requirements

-While these are some of the most common risks for GSA Schedule contractors, there are still others such as the recent prohibition on the use of Chinese telecommunications and surveillance equipment by contractors under Section 889 of the Federal Acquisition Regulation (FAR).
+While these are some of the most common risks for GSA Schedule contractors, there are still others such as the prohibition on the use of Chinese telecommunications and surveillance equipment by contractors under Section 889 of the Federal Acquisition Regulation (FAR).
+Remember that GSA Terms and Conditions are unique to your GSA Schedule, so you will ultimately need to pay attention to the Terms and Conditions in your own contract, including any discounts, delivery requirements, and qualifications, to maintain compliance.

 Since the government landscape is always shifting, new risks and requirements can appear throughout the life of your contract.
-It is best to stay informed of any changes that could affect your contract compliance.
+It is best to stay informed of any changes that could affect your contract compliance, and one of the best ways to do so is to reach out to Winvale, as we will keep you updated on the federal contracting landscape.